stratapp/stratapp-website/about.md

 ---
 {:.font-weight-bold}

-### we are changing the way leaders think about, share and collaborate on the execution of strategy and day to day work
+### we are changing the way leaders think about, share and collaborate on the execution of strategy and day-to-day work

 ##### imagine software that seamlessly brings everyone on the same journey